Effective Methods: Medication Assisted Treatment

 Finally, clients meet with a physician for a physical and will be prescribed an initial dosage amount for methadone.
 Patients return to the clinic daily to receive their doses and are able to increase the amount of methadone daily in small increments.
 Typically, the increase happens at 5 mg per day until patients reach a stable dose to completely eliminate all feelings of withdrawal.

-Patients are required to meet with mental health counselors regularly to craft a treatment plan and form goals for their personal and professional lives.
+Clients are required to meet with mental health counselors regularly to craft a treatment plan and form goals for their personal and professional lives.
 Many clinics also organize weekly and monthly group meetings for clients to engage with one another regarding various topics relevant to recovery.

-Weekly urine screenings are conducted to track the progress of each client.
+Weekly urine screenings for opiates are conducted to track the progress of each client.
 After a period of time with no positive markers for narcotics in the urine, clients become eligible to receive take-home doses of methadone to eliminate the daily attendance at the clinic.

 There is no set window of time for methadone maintenance treatment.
 Some clients enter treatment with a short-term goal, while others use it as a form of long-term maintenance.
 It’s not uncommon to see clients participate until they are stable, maintain that dose for a short time, then decrease their dose during an opioid taper.
 Alternatively, clients with a severe disorder may remain on the methadone program for multiple years.

 Regardless of the amount of time, the overall goal is to return to a normal life without the time and financial restraints of illegal opioid and opiate use.
-Methadone treatment programs are widely considered to be a successful form of mediation-assisted treatment.
+Methadone treatment programs are widely considered to be a successful form of medication-assisted treatment.

 Buprenorphine allows for reducing or eliminating the most intense symptoms of withdrawal.
 Forms of Buprenorphine treatment include Suboxone, Subutex, Sublocade, and Probuphine.
 The two former, similar to methadone, are taken daily to treat the side effects of opioid withdrawal and cravings.